jdrever/moby-dick-book/introduction/two-chapters.md

 > at the distance of some two or three miles, and forming a great semicircle, embracing one half of the level horizon, a continuous chain of whale-jets were up-playing and sparkling in the noon-day air.

 What links the Grand Armada to the Final Chase?
+There are a few themes:

-Concentric circles
+- Concentric circles
-Calm enchantment
+- Calm enchantment
-Life and death
+- Life and death
-Creation and destruction
+- Creation and destruction
-Harpoon lines and umbilical cords
+- Harpoon lines and umbilical cords
-Capitalist extraction from nature
+- Capitalist extraction from nature